albertofranzin/bashmathlib/README.md

 sqrt $( mult $( divide 12 2 ) $( subtract 8 2 ) )   # 6
 ```

+You better include also the [util lib](https://github.com/albertofranzin/bashutillib)
+when using this one.

 ###List of functions

 * `abs` computes the absolute value of a number.